Exams for home educated students

 Do get several recommendations on the tutor/provider - try searching or asking on a Facebook H.E.
 Exam group - like this one.

 Ideally, you will need to find an exam centre before you start studying.
 As an external candidate, you take GCSEs, IGCSEs and A-levels at an examination centre, whether at a school or private exam centre.
+A guide to the whole booking process is here.
 Ask in your local home ed groups for recommendations, or check the list on the wiki.
 Sometimes, you will need to travel a fair distance to your closest exam centre or need special access arrangements - all things to pre-plan and take into consideration.
-A guide to the whole booking process is here.
+Some options are now available for taking exams online (remote invigilation); these are expensive though (approx. £400 more than usual).
+Here's one

 Good luck x